-- That we wanted to work with trusted associates in preference to employing people directly, so supporting other small business owners.
+- That we wanted to work with trusted associates in preference to employing people directly, so supporting other small business owners with their leadership development

 - That our mission was to move leaders from ‘process led’ to ‘people led’ thinking, creating empowered workforce relationships